mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 For that more tools come handy: **perf** is probably one I used the most in this cases.
 Also facilities like dynamic kernel tracing or **ftrace**, either through scripting directly or through **trace-cmd** command line tool.

-Lets say we see **ksoftirqd/X** kernel thread consuming 100% while the issue is reproducing and I want to find out what is happening within that thread.
+Lets say we see **ksoftirqd/X** kernel thread consuming 100% CPU while the issue is reproducing (that means that there are either too many softirqs being processed by the same CPU or each softirq is taking too much to be serviced, and in turn there could be packet drops), and I want to find out what is happening within that thread.
 Note that we will need the kernel-debuginfo package in order for perf to display useful information, otherwise the hex addresses are not translated to function names.
 Also note that we usually have to enable the channel that contains the debug packages for that (i.e. for RHEL7 is **rhel-7-server-debug-rpms**)

 {% highlight shell %}
 # yum install -y perf kernel-debuginfo kernel-debuginfo-common